 +91 78 998 82277

-S.H.
-Raza's Haut de Cagnes (original) sold for $9.42 million in Mumbai in 2014, a world record for an Indian artwork on paper.
+The original painting, Haut de Cagnes sold for $9.42 million in Mumbai in 2014, a world record for an Indian artwork on paper.

-Syed Haider Raza, or S.H.
+Sayed Haider Raza, or S.H.
 Raza is one of India’s most celebrated artists.
-Born in 1922 in Madhya Pradesh, Raza was instrumental in creating a distinct modernist identity for Indian art alongside other acclaimed masters such as M.F.
+Born on 22 February, 1922 in Madhya Pradesh, Raza was instrumental in creating a distinct modernist identity for Indian art alongside other acclaimed masters such as M.F.
 Husain, F.N.
 Souza, and Akbar Padamsee, who were all part of the Bombay Progressive Artists’ Group (PAG).

-For his invaluable contribution to Indian art, he has been awarded the Padma Shri, Padma Bhushan and the Padma Vibhushan by the Government of India.
+For his invaluable contribution to Indian art, S.H.
+Raza has been awarded the Padma Shri, Padma Bhushan and the Padma Vibhushan by the Government of India.
 Raza was also awarded with the highest French civilian honour, the ‘Legion of Honour’, in July 2015.